 We extend thanks to everyone, thank you friends and neighbors in Budapest and beyond, the dialogue keeps going.

 WHAT IS DEGROWTH?

 Degrowth has emerged over the last 10 years.
 This provocative slogan has been used to inspire in-depth debates on whether infinite growth in a finite world is desirable or even possible.
-The main goal of the Budapest Degrowth conference and week is on one hand to question the limits to growth in understanding the challenges faced by society and on the other hand to implement dialogue about solutions on different levels.
+The main goal of the Budapest Degrowth conference and week is on one hand to question the physical, cultural and symbolic limits to growth in understanding the challenges faced by our societies and on the other hand to implement dialogue about solutions on different levels.